-above: Peter Eisenman's House I (1967) Barenholtz, New Jersey is a rejection of modernist notions of form and function, positing instead a study in how structural set of logical (or "deep structure" can estabilish new environments for living.
+above: Peter Eisenman's House I (1967) in Barenholtz, New Jersey rejects modernist notions of form and function.
+Instead, it is a study in how a structural set of logical rules (or "deep structure") can establish alternative environments for living.

-left: Park de la Vilette pavilion #8 intersects what was a trading market, now a theater.
+left: Park de la Villette pavilion #8 intersects what was once a trading market, now a theater.
 In the background is the former slaughterhouse.

-below: Bernard Tschumi's sketch for the Park de La Vilette project in Paris (1982).
-The superimposition of red pavilion "points' shown in red over trajectories "lines" and planes is a study in "cross programming."
+below: Bernard Tschumi's sketch for the Park de la Villette project in Paris (1982).
+The superimposition of red pavilion "points," shown in red, over trajectories "lines" and "planes" is a study in "cross programming."

-PRAXIS 15 Lavin: Set Up 37
+PRAXIS 15 Lavin: Set Up 39

-I can't help but think that perhaps the field needs to begin with something like the Hippocratic Oath: first, do no harm, in part because a boring surgery is exactly the kind of surgery you and everyone else wants.
+SL I can't help but think that perhaps the field needs to begin with something like the Hippocratic Oath: first, do no harm, in part because a boring surgery is exactly the kind of surgery you and everyone else wants.
 The terms are clear and shared.
 This is all to say that while medicine and architecture are both professions, and as such regulated in various ways, medicine is more (although not absolutely) certain about what is a good or a bad outcome.
 In architecture, good and bad are slippery terms.
 This is in part because of the confusion that allows one to say "good" when referring to the social domain and "bad" when referring to the architectural domain, thus simply passing over the question of whether those are in fact domains.
 The moment we recognize that confusion as historical rather than intrinsic, it becomes possible to notice that, even if only by framing your question in terms of good and bad, you are locating architecture within an ethical space.
-What seems to me to be distinctive about architectural discourse today is that even when committed to resisting politics, to somehow protect architecture from it, the language of that resistance reveals itself to be political.
+What seems to be distinctive about architectural discourse today is that even when committed to resisting politics, to somehow protect architecture from it, the language of that resistance reveals itself to be political.
 The rhetorical and ideological force of "architecture itself" has weakened and architecture has new work to do.

-Can you elaborate on what you think has changed in the last ten years?
+P Can you elaborate on what you think has changed in the last ten years?